Dragon

 Top: the painting shows four crocodilian eyes (or at least I think they were all crocodilians).
 One yellow, one hazel, one green and one red.

 Bottom: the painting shows an alligator’s jawline and teeth.
-The alligator is painted with fairly crude strokes, emphasising the general shape without fine detail.
+The alligator is painted with broad, expressive strokes, emphasising the shape rather than fine detail.

-Once I had decided what major elements I wanted in my dragon, I completed several quick acrylic paintings to test how they fitted together.
+Once I settled on the key elements of my dragon, I created several quick acrylic studies to experiment with how they would fit together.

 Previous